 The last thing you want is to be ejected and hold a yard sale on the slope.
 Traversing will allow you to get around people and objects in the way.

 One of the most advanced techniques in snowboarding is linking turns.
 You have to be comfortable with traversing before you move on to turns.
 Linking turns is the act of traversing, changing edge, and then traversing again.
-It’s time to grab those snowboard pants and goggles and get boarding.
+It’s time to grab those best snowboard pants and goggles and get boarding.

 Turning Is Simply: